glomadrian/Grav/README.md

 There are two Grav Generator available

-### Ball Generator
+### Ball generator

-Draw a Ball
+Draws a ball.

-The sizes of the balls can be randomized in a range using the attributes below
+Ball sizes can be generated randomly within a range using the following attributes:

 ```java
 app:gravGenerator="com.github.glomadrian.grav.generator.grav.BallGenerator"